Marathon training has a way of slowly taking over your life.

 “Variety is essentially offering yourself an opportunity to recover from running while engaging in another task that requires a different type of energy.”

-This can be yoga, a pick-up game of basketball, or a bike ride with your family.
+This can be yoga, a pickup basketball game, or a bike ride with your family.

 Doing these other activities helps create recovery for your emotions and mind, she says.
-Consider spending time with non-running friends and talking about topics other than running to give your brain a break.
+Consider spending time with non-running friends, talking about topics other than running, to give your brain a break.

 #8: Take a break.